Children and Young People: Special Educational Needs & Disability

 JSNA plays a key role in the understanding the needs of our local residents, in this case children and young people with a special education need, so partners can make informed commissioning decisions based on the ever changing local evidence.
 The illustration below highlights this inter-relationship.

 Taken from Special educational needs and disability code of practice: 0 to 25 years (Section 3.20, p.43)

 Wirral JSNA SEND Section (September 2016)

-We have collated a first version of a local JSNA SEND section that seeks to gather together information to inform our local story of need.
+We have collated our local JSNA SEND section that seeks to gather together information to inform our local story of need.
 Our JSNA is an iterative process and as such we will continue to provide later versions as colleagues in Wirral's SEND Team consider and produce updated content.
-Access content.

 Wirral SEND Reports via LG Inform as

 Wirral comparison to all Metropolitan Boroughs (August 2018)

 Wirral comparison to all Metropolitan Boroughs (August 2017)

 Wirral comparison to all Metropolitan Boroughs (February 2017)

 Wirral comparison to all Metropolitan Boroughs (August 2016)